 Endocrine disruption

-As a type of steroid, steviol glycosides can interfere with hormones controlled by the endocrine system.
+Steviol glycosides have a molecular structure similar to steroids, so it is thought that they may interfere with hormone production.
 A 2016 study found that human sperm cells exposed to steviol experienced an increase in progesterone production.

 Some people are at an increased risk of developing side effects from regular stevia use.
 This is because stevia can lower blood sugars and blood pressure, and act as a diuretic.